Murder of Marcy Renee Conrad: Murder

 After the murder, Broussard invited friends from Milpitas High School to view Conrad's corpse.
 Reports indicate that Broussard bragged about her death at school, and showed the body to at least 10 people.
-After two days, two students finally broke ranks with the others and notified police.
-When the other Milpitas students were asked why they had not alerted police, they responded that they "did not want to get in trouble."
+One of the students, 16-year-old Kirk Rassmussen kicked leaves over her body.
+He was later charged and sentenced to three years in a juvenile facility as an accessory.
+After two days, one student and one 18-year-old notified the police.
+When the other Milpitas students were asked why they had not alerted the police, they responded that they "did not want to get in trouble."

 Broussard pleaded guilty and was sentenced to 25 years to life.
-He was denied a new trial in 1985, and has repeatedly been denied parole.
-As of Jan 2022, Broussard is still incarcerated at California State Prison, Solano.
+He was denied a new trial in 1985 and was repeatedly denied parole.
+As of April 6, 2023, Broussard has been paroled from California State Prison, Solano.

 In culture

 The murder partially inspired the screenplay for the 1986 film River's Edge.

 The murder, and River’s Edge, are mentioned in John Darnielle’s 2022 novel, Devil House.